ivarref/clj-paginate/README.md

 That is all that is needed for the basic use case to work.

-## Filtering and context
+## Simple OR filters

-Sometimes you may want to provide dynamic filters on the data.
+Sometimes you may want to provide a simple filtering of the data.
 This is done in four steps:

-1. Your HTTP endpoint must support parameters that represents the filters.
+1. Your HTTP endpoint must support parameters that represents the or filter.
-2. Create the filters based on the initial query or the given cursor.
+2. Create the or filter based on the initial query or the given cursor.
 3. Create a filter function based on the filters.
 Pass this to the paginate function using `:filter`.
 4. Pass `:context` to the paginate function to store the filters in the cursor, i.e. it will be used in subsequent queries.